jthomas304/SimpleSQL/README.md

 Project Overview
 =======
-This project has been developed as part of the class "CS 6422: Database System Implementation" at GeorgiaTech in Fall 2013 with professor Liu.
+This is an extention to a project has been developed as part of the class "CS 6422: Database System Implementation" at GeorgiaTech in Fall 2013 with professor Liu.

 Setup Project
 =======